kernoelpanic/smartenv/general_info/README.md

-# Ethereuem and Smart Contracts

-Every student has received:
+# Setup for Participants

+So your are a participants in a course/lecture/training which uses this challenge environment and challenges.

+You should have received:

 * A public/private key pair (i.e., an external account).
 This is the file starting with `UTC--`.
 This account should be initialized with a balance of `16` *EveCoins* (our private fake ether),  which should be more than enough to solve all challenges.